 .
 Therefore it’s essential that apparel manufacturers do their part.
 However, as consumers, we have the same responsibility to buy with intent and waste less and to cut what they call Fast Fashion.

 So The Merriam-Webster Dictionary defines fast fashion as “an approach to the design, creation, and marketing of clothing fashions that emphasizes making fashion trends quickly and cheaply available to consumers.”

 These quickly produced goods fill discount stores and malls across the globe.
 However, fast fashion manufacturers don’t have the luxury of time, as they fulfill the desires of consumers based on current trends and styles.
 Often hastily made, these garments rarely last more than a season or two, often ripping, fading, or falling out of style.
 Eventually, they’re discarded and sent to landfills, at which point, consumers return for next seasons fast fashion line.
 This practice is damaging to the environment and definitely not sustainable.

 ● Producing 1 conventional cotton t-shirt consumes 2.7 thousand liters of fresh water, or 713 gallons.

 ● Globally, the textile industry generates 220 million metric tons of CO2 annually.

 ● According to a 2014 agricultural study, farmers spend roughly 3.3 billion dollars on pesticides.

-● Among the most common pesticides used to produce conventional cotton, 47% contain cancer causing carcinogens that affect land, air, and water quality, as well as the final goods and products made with conventional cotton.
+● In conclusion, Among the most common pesticides used to produce conventional cotton, 47% contain cancer causing carcinogens that affect land, air, and water quality, as well as the last goods and products made with conventional cotton.